garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Move Tendril, Create Tendril
+Category: Move Eye, Create Eye

-When cast: Move a TENDRIL 2.
-If you have a TENDRIL in the same location as a TENDRIL owned by another mage, move your TENDRIL to that mage's location.
+When cast: Move a EYE 2.
+If you have a EYE in the same location as a EYE owned by another mage, move your EYE to that mage's location.

 ### Water Moccasins
 ```